DJ Turned Bank Robber Foiled By Cool Teller, Crime-Fighting Teamwork, PalPark Police Say

 A would-be Palisades Park bank robber from the Bronx was foiled by a composed teller, his own hastiness and forensic science, authorities said on Tuesday, June 20.

-Daqwaun D. Ralls, a 30-year-old self-employed DJ known as "DJ SonDae," already had a criminal past when he handed the teller at the Shinhan Bank America branch on Broad Avenue a detailed note on May 31, Palisades Park Police Lt.
-George Beck said.
+Daqwaun D. Ralls, a 30-year-old self-employed DJ known as "DJ SonDae," already had a criminal past when he walked into the Shinhan Bank America branch on Broad Avenue on May 31.

+According to Palisades Park Police Lt.
+George Beck, Ralls handed the teller a note that said: "No dye packs."

 But that wasn’t all.